fpalsson/com.fp.advanced-scheduler/docs/index.md

 After setting up tag definitions in the schedule, they can be added in the schedule events.
 When a schedule event is created all the tags defined in that schedule is automagically added to the schedule event.
 For every tag in the schedule event you set a value.
 This value (or these values if multiple tags are used) will be set by the app when the schedule event triggers.

+## Details on schedule events

+A schedule can trigger based on a fixed time or solar events.
+Apart from this it is possible to make additions and exceptions to the triggers.

+### Random trigger time

+If you specify a random time, the app will set a triggering time between the main trigger and the random time.
+The random time can be a fixed time or a solar event.

+### First or last

+When using a solar event the triggering time varies depending on the time of year.
+If you for example want to turn on a lamp at sunset, but not later than 21:00 then you setup the schedule event to trigger at the first of sunset and 21:00.
+The same can be used but triggering the last of two times.

+### Only trigger if before and/or after

+When using a solar event the triggering time varies depending on the time of year.
+If you for example want to turn on a lamp at sunset, but not if later than 21:00 then you setup the schedule event to trigger at sunset but only if before 21:00.

+### Combination of triggers and conditions

+The possibilities described above can be combined as desired.
+Please note that some combinations will result in the schedule event never triggering.
+Consider for example triggering at sunrise but not before 21:00.
+This will not happen in many places of the world :-)

 ## Scenarios and examples
 ### Scenario 1
 **Turn lamp or other on/off device on or off at regular times, in this scenario turn on at 19:00 and turn off at 07:00 every day.**